rgurve/COVID-X-Ray-Diagnosis/README.md

  -Couple structured and unstructured datasets together into a multi classifier.

-2. Dataset has been taken from various sources, but mostly from github
+2.Dataset has been taken from various sources, but mostly from github

 Total images : 6432 images belonging to 3 classes.